Legacy System Modernisation | UK SME Specialists — BitBrawn

 How much does legacy system modernisation cost?

-It depends on the state of your codebase and what needs doing, but most projects land between £10,000 and £50,000.
+It depends on the state of your codebase and what needs doing, but most projects land between £5,000 and £50,000.
 We’ll give you an honest estimate after an initial assessment.
+Our full legacy system modernisation cost guide breaks down pricing by approach.

 How long does it take?